Opening Leads against Suits

 It's not the best idea to lead a suit headed by the ace only.
 It's MUCH better to wait until you hold the ace & king.
 BUT, if you've decided you must lead a suit with only the ace at the top (e.g. ♥A10753), don't lead AWAY from the ace by leading any of the 10,7,5,or 3.
 Lead the ace.

-NB: It's fine to lead away from your ace in no trumps, but against suits, it's far too dangerous because you may allow declarer to make their singleton king.
+NB: It's fine to lead away from your ace in no trumps, but against suits, it's far too dangerous because you may allow declarer to make their singleton king, and you’ll never get to make your ace because they will trump it.

 In general, try to lead a card that partner will understand, and stick to standard leads, because you will give little away to declarer.
 Trying to make unusual ("brilliant") leads usually backfires!